WORLDWIDE PRODUCTION AGENCY

 COMMERCIALS | STEVEN JACOB · STEVEN@WP-A.COM

-With a sensitive eye for detail and an innate sense of visual language, Cinematographer Natalie Kingston approaches each project with a unique and thoughtful perspective that aims to evoke a deep emotional resonance within the audience.
+With a sensitive eye for detail and an innate sense of visual language, cinematographer Natalie Kingston approaches each project with a thoughtful perspective aimed at evoking deep emotional resonance within the audience.

-Natalie’s work on the Emmy and Golden Globe-winning Apple TV+ crime drama, BLACK BIRD, earned her an Emmy for Outstanding Cinematography For A Limited or Anthology Series or Movie.
-She made history in 2024 as the first woman to take home the win for the category or for any narrative fiction television series cinematography category.
-In 2022, Natalie’s work on BLACK BIRD was also selected to screen in the TV Series Competition at the Camerimage Film Festival.
+Kingston’s work on the Emmy and Golden Globe-winning Apple TV+ crime drama Black Bird earned her a Primetime Emmy for Outstanding Cinematography for a Limited or Anthology Series or Movie.
+She made history in 2024 as the first woman to take home the win for the category, or any narrative television cinematography category.
+Her work on Black Bird was also selected to screen in the TV Series Competition at the 2022 Camerimage Film Festival.

-In 2023, Natalie’s artistry earned recognition by the ASC with a spot on American Cinematographer’s Rising Stars of Cinematography.
+In 2023, Kingston’s artistry earned recognition by the ASC with a spot on American Cinematographer’s Rising Stars of Cinematography

-Natalie’s latest work, the feature film PSYCHO THERAPY: THE SHALLOW TALE OF A WRITER WHO DECIDED TO WRITE ABOUT A SERIAL KILLER, directed by Tolga Karaçelik and starring Steve Buscemi and John Magaro, won the Audience Award at the 2024 Tribeca Film Festival.
+Her latest work, the feature film Psycho Therapy: The Shallow Tale of a Writer Who Decided to Write about a Serial Killer, directed by Tolga Karaçelik and starring Steve Buscemi and John Magaro, won the Audience Award at the 2024 Tribeca Film Festival.

-Outside of film and television, Natalie also lenses music videos and commercials.
-In 2021, she shot BREAK for JULIA STONE FT.
-ST. VICENT which premiered at SXSW the same year.
-She also collaborated with BILLIE EILISH on the music videos, YOU SHOULD SEE ME IN A CROWN and BITCHES BROKEN HEARTS.
+Outside of film and television, Kingston also lenses music videos and commercials.
+In 2021, she shot Break for Julia Stone ft.
+St. Vincent, which premiered at SXSW.
+She has also collaborated with Billie Eilish on the music videos, You Should See Me in a Crown and Bitches Broken Hearts

-In 2019, Natalie photographed Alma Har’el’s FREE THE WORK campaign directed by Amber Grace Johnson, which earned a spotlight at Cannes Lions that same year.
+Kingston’s commercial work includes brands such as Adidas, Powerade, ON, the NFL, No.7, Volvo, and Team USA.
+In 2019, she photographed Alma Har’el’s Free The Work campaign directed by Amber Grace Johnson, which earned a spotlight at Cannes Lions.

-As a member of the American Society of Cinematographers, The International Cinematographers Guild and the Television Academy, Natalie consistently creates captivating, visually striking work.
+Kingston is a member of the American Society of Cinematographers, The International Cinematographers Guild, and the Television Academy.
+She lives in Los Angeles with her husband and son.